-This Colcannon Cottage Pie with Kale and Cheese is bursting full of flavours and make the perfect dinner night option, from HelloFresh.
+This Colcannon Cottage Pie is bursting full of flavours and make the perfect dinner night option, from HelloFresh.
 Cook up a fresh start!

 Boxes and ingredients are packed in facilities that handles Peanut, Nuts, Sesame, Fish, Crustaceans, Milk, Egg, Mustard, Celery, Soya, Gluten and Sulphites.
 Due to the conflict in Ukraine, it has been necessary to substitute sunflower oil with rapeseed oil in some products without a label change.
 The FSA have advised that allergic reactions to rapeseed oil are rare.

 Red Wine Jus Paste(ContainsCelery, Sulphites)